andrew/ultimate-awesome/README.md

 - [awesome-maker](https://github.com/digitalhackerspace/awesome-maker) - A curated list of awesome Maker Resources.
 - [awesome-survival-analysis](https://github.com/einatboro/awesome-survival-analysis) - Resources for Survival Analysis.
 - [awesome-swarm](https://github.com/ethersphere/awesome-swarm) - This is a list of free and open source projects related to Swarm and its growing ecosystem.
+- [awesome-ai-web-search](https://github.com/felladrin/awesome-ai-web-search) - A list of software that allows searching the web with the assistance of AI.
 - [awesome-performance](https://github.com/geldmacher/awesome-performance) - 🚀 A curated list of awesome web performance stuff 🚀 .
 - [awesome-static-digital-libraries](https://github.com/hardyoyo/awesome-static-digital-libraries) - Delightful Static Digital Library projects and resources.
 - [awesome-autism-tech](https://github.com/hbcondo/awesome-autism-tech) - A curated list of awesome technologies related to Autism Spectrum Disorder (ASD).